Skip to main content

 1. First, review the guidelines provided on this page to see whether your project idea aligns with our focus areas, funding criteria, and preferences described below.

-2. If it does align, email Program Manager Bridget Baumgartner, bridget (at) reviverestore.org, to describe your project’s main goal and potential conservation impact in 400 words or less.
+2. If it does align, email any of our program managers or funding (at) reviverestore.org, to describe your project’s main goal and potential conservation impact in 400 words or less.

 3. If there is interest in reviewing your proposal, you will receive an application template to help you develop an invited proposal for review by our Science Advisory.